Friday, March 20, 2026

 Visit Keukenhof for the Perfect Springtime Getaway

-Lisse is world famous for its gorgeous flower fields and the flower bulbs they export around the globe.
-The tulip is the number one floral export from the Netherlands and their arrival is one of the hallmarks of Spring.
-Keukenhof Park is situated on the 79 acres surrounding Keukenhof Castle which was built in 1641.
-The park as it exists now was established in 1949 by a consortium of bulb growers and flower exporters to showcase their products.
+Lisse is world-famous for its gorgeous flower fields and the flower bulbs they export around the globe.
+The tulip is the number one floral export from the Netherlands, and its arrival is one of the hallmarks of Spring.
+Keukenhof Park is situated on the 79 acres surrounding Keukenhof Castle, which was built in 1641.
+The park, as it exists now, was established in 1949 by a consortium of bulb growers and flower exporters to showcase their products.
 It was opened to the public in 1950 and has existed ever since.
-This year marks the 73rd season at Keukenhof which will feature some 7 million bulbs throughout the grounds.
-The park opens mid to late March each year and runs through mid-May with peak bloom visibility in mid-April.

 The park offers guided tours of the grounds in addition to boating or cycling options.
 Of course, visitors are welcome to walk the gardens alone at their own pace as well.
 In this way they can stop to appreciate some of the themed “Inspirational” gardens or explore the bulbs on special display at the four pavilions scattered throughout the park.